About Teen Suicide

 Some parents are reluctant to ask teens if they have been thinking about suicide or hurting themselves.
 Some fear that by asking, they will plant the idea of suicide in their teen's head.

-It's always a good idea to ask, even though doing so can be difficult.
+It's always a good idea to ask, even though it can be hard.
 Sometimes it helps to explain why you're asking.
 For instance, you might say: "I've noticed that you've been talking a lot about wanting to be dead.
 Have you been having thoughts about trying to kill yourself?"

-If your teen is in a crisis situation, your local emergency room can conduct a comprehensive psychiatric evaluation and refer you to the appropriate resources.
-If you're unsure about whether you should bring your child to the emergency room, contact your doctor or call (800) SUICIDE for help.
+If your teen is in a crisis situation, your local emergency room can do a psychiatric evaluation and refer you to the right resources.
+If you're unsure about whether you should bring your child to the emergency room, call your doctor.

-Remember that ongoing conflicts between a parent and child can fuel the fire for a teen who is feeling isolated, misunderstood, devalued, or suicidal.
-Get help to air family problems and resolve them in a constructive way.
-Also let the mental health professional know if there is a history of depression, substance abuse, family violence, or other stresses at home, such as an ongoing environment of criticism.
+Remember that conflicts between a parent and child can make things worse for teens who feel isolated, misunderstood, devalued, or suicidal.
+Get help for family problems and resolve them in a healthy way.
+Tell the mental health professional if your family has a history of depression, substance abuse, or domestic violence.
+Talk about any other stresses at home, such as an ongoing environment of criticism.

 Helping Teens Cope With Loss

-What should you do if someone your teen knows, perhaps a family member, friend, or a classmate, has attempted or committed suicide?
+What should you do if someone your teen knows has attempted or died by suicide?
 First, acknowledge your child's many emotions.
 Some teens say they feel guilty — especially those who felt they could have interpreted their friend's actions and words better.

-When someone attempts suicide and survives, people might be afraid of or uncomfortable talking with him or her about it.
-Tell your teen to resist this urge; this is a time when a person absolutely needs to feel connected to others.
+When someone attempts suicide and survives, people might be afraid of or uncomfortable talking with them about it.
+Tell your teen to resist this urge — this is a time when a person needs to feel connected to others.

 Many schools address a student's suicide by calling in special counselors to talk with the students and help them cope.
-If your teen is dealing with a friend or classmate's suicide, encourage him or her to make use of these resources or to talk to you or another trusted adult.
+If your teen is dealing with a friend or classmate's suicide, encourage them to use resources or to talk to you or another trusted adult.